FAUDataScience/HonorsIntroDataScience/README.md

 ### Type C data science

 Hochster's view of data science arguably omits a critical component of the field.
-Data science is driven not just by statistics and computer science, but also by "domain experience:"
+Data science is driven not just by statistics and computer science, but also by "domain expertise:"

 <img src = "https://4.bp.blogspot.com/-0cbXveb1J_0/V-FtjJZ4rqI/AAAAAAAAMHM/bS32Pio2a1IFOyp5T86S0jiyB-3KAN1iwCEw/s1600/download%2B%25281%2529.png" width = "300px" />